 We are working hard to get a new appointment-booking platform ready.
 In the meantime, please email email@example.com with (1) the course you would like help with, and (2) when you would like to meet.
 Please provide several options for meeting times.

-Math and stats help focus on providing help for current U of S student taking first-year and introductory courses, but can help you with a range of mathematical and statistical topics.
+Math and stats help focus on providing help for current USask students taking first-year and introductory courses, but can help you with a range of mathematical and statistical topics.

 Unfortunately, we are not able to provide help with research-level statistics at this time.
 Please contact the Department of Mathematics and Statistics for advice on research-level statistics.
 You may also find the Numeric Data library guide to be helpful.

 Math and Stats Help Resources